Curva Blu is INCURVA’s artist residency programme.

 Recent exhibitions include: Another Banana Day for the Perfect Fish, Palais de Tokyo, Paris; Cuckoo till I come back, DREI, Cologne; (X) A Fantasy, David Roberts Art Foundation, London, all 2018; MOMMA!
 MOMMA!, Tramway, Glasgow; Hullabaloo, Cordova, Vienna all 2017.

-In Favignana, From Friday 12 to Sunday 14 October 2018 the artists will present the research carried out during the residency.
+In Favignana, the artists will present the research carried out during the residency.

-The open studio events are open to the public and free, read the “Reach Favignana” section for tips on how to visit
+The open studios are open to the public and free, read the “Reach Favignana” section for tips on how to visit

 Marianna Vecellio – chief curator